 - Enforcement of support obligations – Child Support uses as many enforcement remedies as necessary to ensure the noncustodial parent's compliance with the court ordered support.

 Individuals who receive services through Public Assistance (IV-A) or Foster Care (IV-E) programs are eligible and automatically referred for child support services free of charge.
 Non-Public Assistance individuals can apply for child support services and would be responsible for paying up to a twenty-five dollar ($25) non-refundable application fee.

-Federal regulations at Section 454(6)(B)(ii) of the Deficit Reduction Act of 2005 and N.G.G.S.
-110-130.1 require that an annual fee of $25.00 be assessed on each case of an individual who has never received public assistance funds for any child in the case and who receives $500.00 in child support payments during each Federal Fiscal Year (October 1 - September 30).
-PLEASE NOTE: Beginning October 1, 2018, the annual fee will increase to $35 each year, once an initial $550.00 has been collected.
+As of October 1, 2018, Federal regulations at Section 454(6)(B)(ii) of the Deficit Reduction Act of 2005 and N.G.G.S.
+110-130.1 require that an annual fee of $35.00 be assessed on each case of an individual who has never received public assistance funds for any child in the case and who receives $550.00 in child support payments during each Federal Fiscal Year (October 1 - September 30).

 NC Child Support Customer Service Center: